KatherineMichel/digital-commonplace/README.md

 https://wesbos.com/uses/ | Uses | Wes Bos
 update node and npm - Google Search https://github.com/wesbos/cobalt2-vscode | wesbos/cobalt2-vscode: Cobalt2 Theme for VS Code

+CSS/JS
+https://twitter.com/sarah_edo/status/1260287826471448577 | Sarah Drasner on Twitter: "The intersection of knowledge of CSS (including CSS-in-JS) and JS, and how the browser works enables a dev to make experiences with a ton of depth.
+Exploring all of them in tandem unlocks so many capabilities.
+IMO, they're not at odds with one another, they play together." / Twitter https://twitter.com/sarah_edo/status/1260289104949858304 | Sarah Drasner on Twitter: "@KatiMichel I wrote up an article on how to teach yourself things: https://t.co/Ds6pyDkfoz In terms of resources, exploring CodePen and GitHub and building things, breaking things, O'Reilly books, @FrontendMasters and @eggheadio are all great!" / Twitter

 https://nuzzel.com/KatiMichel/feeds